On this page

 Should I buy ferry tickets for my holidays in advance?
 And if so, when are ferry schedules and tickets released?
 Where can I travel to with Ferryhopper?
 How late can I book a ferry?
 How accessible are ferries to people with disabilities?
 What happens if I get seasick?
 If you are planning to travel by ferry to the Greek islands or to other destinations, then look no further!
 Here you will find answers to all these questions.

 You can book ferry tickets through our website up to the very last minute before departure.
-However, you should keep in mind that some ferry companies do not offer last minute online booking (e.g. Minoan Lines).
+Please note, however, that some ferry companies do not offer last minute online booking (e.g. Minoan Lines).

 When you are traveling to the Greek islands, you will often be required to have a paper ticket, as many ferry companies do not offer e-tickets.
-In this case, you will have to pick up the paper tickets before your trip.
-Please keep in mind that if you are making a last minute booking, you will only be able to select a ticket collection option that allows enough time for you to pick up your tickets.
+In this case, you will have to pick up the tickets before your trip.
+It is important to mention that if you are making a last minute booking, you will only be able to select a ticket collection option that allows enough time for you to pick up your tickets.
 More specifically, you will be able to select the courier or hotel delivery service, only if there are at least 6 days left before your departure.
-If your ferry departs in under 6 days, then you only have two collection options: you can either pick up your ferry tickets from our offices (Patision 25, 10432, Athens) or from the port.
+If your ferry departs in under 6 days, then you only have two collection options: you can either pick up your ferry tickets from our offices (Patision 25 (28is Oktovriou), 10432, Athens) or from the port.

 If you book an e-ticket (in case they are available for the ferry route you are looking for), you will of course not be required to pick up your tickets before the trip.
 Instead, you will receive the boarding pass on your mobile device and check-in online.